FAQ

 How do I add a new domain?

 It also depends on the directory backend you are using.
-If you are using the internal directory, you can create and manage domains using the command line interface.
+If you are using the internal directory, you can create and manage domains using the web-admin interface.
 If you are using an external directory such as LDAP or SQL, it is not necessary to configure new domain names in order to start receiving emails for it.
 Just like user accounts, your local domains are also retrieved the directory server.
 For SQL servers this is done by executing the domains

 lookup query and in LDAP servers this is done by searching for objects using domain